National Lottery Grants for Heritage: £3,000 to £10,000

 Grant amount: £3,000 - £10,000

 Funding uses: Education / Outreach, Applied Project / Program

 Location of residency: United KingdomView website Save Need help writing this grant?

-We fund projects which focus on heritage.
-Heritage includes many different things from the past that we value and want to pass on to future generations, for example:
+Heritage can mean different things to different people.
+It can be anything from the past that you value and want to pass on to future generations.

 - collections of objects, books or documents in museums, libraries or archives